Leon A. Henkin Citation for Distinguished Service

 Any current or retired faculty member—or pairs/teams of faculty—Senate or non-Senate whose careers have been marked by a sustained effort to increase the academic success of students from groups traditionally underrepresented in academic disciplines.
 DECC members are ineligible while serving on the committee.

-The Committee on Diversity, Equity and Campus Climate (DECC) has selected Professor Ani Adhikari, from the Department of Statistics, for the 2024 Leon A. Henkin Citation for Distinguished Service.
+The Committee on Diversity, Equity and Campus Climate (DECC) has selected Professor G. Cristina Mora from the Department of Sociology, to be awarded the 2026 Leon A. Henkin Citation for Distinguished Service.
 The citation is given in recognition of “exceptional commitment to the educational development of students from groups who are underrepresented in the academy.”